Hybrid search using vectors and full text in Azure AI Search

 In Azure AI Search, vector fields containing embeddings can live alongside textual and numerical fields, allowing you to formulate hybrid queries that execute in parallel.
 Hybrid queries can take advantage of existing functionality like filtering, faceting, sorting and scoring profiles in a single search request.

-Hybrid search combines results from both full text and vector queries, which use different ranking functions such as BM25 and HNSW.
+Hybrid search combines results from both full text and vector queries, which use different ranking functions such as BM25, HNSW, and EKNN.
 A Reciprocal Rank Fusion (RRF) algorithm merges the results.
-The query response provides just one result set, using RRF to pick the most relevant matches from each query.
+The query response provides just one result set, using RRF to rank the unified results.

 Structure of a hybrid query

-Hybrid search is predicated on having a search index that contains fields of various data types, including plain text and numbers, geo coordinates for geospatial search, and vectors for a mathematical representation of a chunk of text.
-You can use almost all query capabilities in Azure AI Search with a vector query, except for client-side interactions such as autocomplete and suggestions.
+Hybrid search is predicated on having a search index that contains fields of various data types, including plain text and numbers, geo coordinates if you want geospatial search, and vectors for a mathematical representation of a chunk of text.
+You can use almost all query capabilities in Azure AI Search with a vector query, except for pure text client-side interactions such as autocomplete and suggestions.

-A representative hybrid query might be as follows (notice the vector is trimmed for brevity):
+A representative hybrid query might be as follows (notice that the vector queries have placeholder values for brevity):

 POST https://{{searchServiceName}}.search.azure.cn/indexes/hotels-vector-quickstart/docs/search?api-version=2024-07-01